AlexsJones/KubeOps/README.md

 - Generate your CRD's with controller-runtime and import them here.
 - Works with built-in kubernetes resource types and custom resource definitions ( example included ).
 - Works with Kubebuilder to write your own custom resource definitions, install them and operate with them.
+- [SlackAlerter](https://github.com/AlexsJones/slackalerter) is a complete example using this template.

 ## Run the example...